dlynam01/dlynam01.github.io/_posts/aws/infra/2021-11-19-private-microservice-with-fargate.md

 We were not keen on exposing the internal API publicly for a few reasons which mostly boil down to cost.

 Firstly, having a public API means that anybody can hit the endpoint without getting any further due to authentication, and because anybody can hit it, it also means anybody can abuse it or DDOS it.
-We could have throws an AWS WAF at the problem but WAF will incur a cost and scaling out the solution across many accounts with many API's seemed like an expensive approach to the problem.
+We could have thrown AWS WAF at the problem but WAF will incur a cost and scaling out the solution across many accounts with many API's seemed like an expensive approach to the problem.

 Secondly, we wanted to avoid doubling NATing costs between the customer api and the internal data api.
 As we know when data leaves AWS is where hidden costs live.
-We know we are going to be transporting the data out of AWS over the customer api but we didn't want to get double hit with the cost of the data being egressed out fo the internal api also.
+We know we are going to be transporting the data out of AWS over the customer api but we didn't want to get double hit with the cost of the data being egressed out for the internal api also.

 Firstly, I'll present the diagram